 Threes are energized by being productive, achieving success, and avoiding failure.
 They can be playful, giving, responsible, and well-regarded by others in the community.

 Threes can complete work efficiently and competently to ensure they reach personal goals.
 A Three has a keen ability to size up tasks and understand the dynamics of work groups.
-They can also be inspiring and motivate other people to excel.
+They can also inspire and motivate other people to excel.

 Enneagram Fours at Work